-Choosing a subject for your next painting can be incredibly challenging. . . but if you find yourself at a loss for what to paint, don’t just sit there staring at your blank canvas!
-In today’s article I will give you a few ideas and directions to explore that will help you find your next great painting idea.
+Choosing a subject for your next painting can be incredibly challenging. . . but if you find yourself at a loss for what to paint, don’t panic!
+Today I’m going to share a few ideas and directions to explore that should help you find your next great painting idea.

 1. Paint your current life